 Hike or Take the Chairlift to the Astbergsee (Lake)

-One of my favourite things about visiting Wilder Kaiser in summer are all the hiking possibilities.
+One of my favorite things about visiting Wilder Kaiser in summer is all the hiking possibilities.
 From the Asterbergbahn you can either take a chairlift or hike up to the Astbergsee.
 It’s a small lake but the views are stunning.

 There are also pony rides available for children.
 And there’s a restaurant there.